-St. Paul’s is old—it’s the second oldest church in Marietta, founded in 1839.
+St. Paul’s is old—founded in 1839.
 We were founded as a German speaking church because our founders were determined that the gospel should be understood.
 We didn’t remain a German speaking church, but while our founders were learning English, they needed to hear and speak the comfort and challenges of the gospel in language that they could understand.
 That is still our purpose—to help people hear and speak the gospel of Jesus Christ in terms that they can understand.

 In an age that idolizes novelty and youth, age can be seen as an impediment, but we don’t see it that way.
 We find that our age provides us with wisdom and maturity, qualities sorely lacking in today’s world.
 Yet, we’re not stiff with tradition.
 We don’t let tradition run roughshod over us.
 As Jesus said, “The Sabbath (tradition) was made for man, not man for the Sabbath” (Mark 2:22).